AdobeDocs/real-time-cdp-collaboration.en/help/guide/quick-start-guide.md

 >**Match key requirements:**
 >
 >All match keys must be **trimmed**, **lowercased**, and **SHA256-hashed**.
->If you provide hashed values that use uppercase characters, Real-Time CDP Collaboration automatically converts them to lowercase.
+>If you provide hashed values that use uppercase characters, Collaboration automatically converts them to lowercase.
 >If your source contains **plaintext identifiers**, use the **[!UICONTROL Apply transformation]** option in the UI to apply hashing.
 This option is only available when sourcing audiences from Experience Platform and is not supported for cloud-based sources.
 >
 >For more information, see the [map fields](./setup/onboard-audiences.md#map-fields) section of the import and manage audiences guide.

-To see a full walkthrough of how to reference audiences using the Collaboration UI, watch the Real-Time CDP Collaboration Audience Referencing demonstration video below.
+To see a full walkthrough of how to reference audiences using the Collaboration UI, watch the Collaboration Audience Referencing demonstration video below.

 >[!VIDEO](https://video.tv.adobe.com/v/3452217/?learn=on&enablevpops)